anaverul/restaurant-data-analysis/README.md

 # restaurant-data-analysis
 RMDS Lab Data science cometition submission - The Himalayas

-# Review_analysis.ipynb
+## Review_analysis.ipynb
-This program loads the two datasets (Q3_competition_detail_dataset.xlsx, Q3_competition_review_dataset.xlsx), cleans them up for the Tableau Word Cloud and exports the result in a csv file called "Restaurants_review2.csv".
+This program loads the two datasets ("Q3_competition_detail_dataset.xlsx", "Q3_competition_review_dataset.xlsx"), cleans them up for the Tableau Word Cloud and exports the result in a csv file called "Restaurants_review2.csv".

-## How to use
+### How to use
-* Navigate into the directory containing Review_analysis.ipynb as well as the two datasets, positive.txt and negative.txt. open Review_analysis.ipynb in an ipython notebook reader and run every cell.
-This should generate a file named ‘Restaurants_review2.csv’, which is also present in this repository.
+* Navigate into the directory containing "Review_analysis.ipynb" as well as the two datasets ("Q3_competition_detail_dataset.xlsx", "Q3_competition_review_dataset.xlsx"), "positive.txt" and "negative.txt".
+open "Review_analysis.ipynb" in an ipython notebook reader and run every cell.
+This should generate a file named "Restaurants_review2.csv", which is also present in this repository.

-## Dependencies:
+### Dependencies:

 * **pandas**
 * **seaborn**